Sanshin Zen Community

 • After the third bow, gassho and bow to the altar and stand in front of your place again in shashu.

 • The teacher will do a standing bow to his or her seat, turn and bow with the sangha.
-Two rings of the handbell is your signal to sit down and open your chant book, if needed.
+Two rings of the handbell is your signal to sit down and open your chant book to the Sunday page, if needed.

 • Hold the book upright, with the three middle fingers on the outside and thumb and little finger on the inside.
 If you’re not using a book, put your hands in gassho.